-When installing memory modules, the DIMM slots should be populated in the following order: DIMMA1, DIMMD1, DIMMB1, DIMME1, DIMMC1, DIMMF1, DIMMA2, DIMMD2.
+When installing memory modules, the DIMM slots should be populated in the following order: DIMMA1, DIMMC1, DIMMB1, DIMMD1.

-- The blue slots must be populated first. - Only populate DIMMA2 and DIMMD2 if the extra memory support is needed. - Always use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed.
+- Always use DDR4 DIMM modules of the same type, size and speed. - Mixed DIMM speeds can be installed.
 However, all DIMMs will run at the speed of the slowest DIMM. - The motherboard will support odd-numbered modules (1 or 3 modules installed).
 However, to achieve the best memory performance, a balanced memory population is recommended.